cosmos/interchain-security/docs/throttle.md

 Invariant:

-> If we define a consumer initiated slash attack to start when the first slash packet from such an attack is received by the provider, and we define the initial validator set as the set that existed when the attack started, the time it takes to jail `X`% of the initial validator set will be greater than or equal to `(X * SlashMeterReplenishPeriod / SlashMeterReplenishFraction) - 2 * SlashMeterReplenishPeriod`
+> If we define a consumer initiated slash attack to start when the first slash packet from such an attack is received by the provider, and we define the initial validator set as the set that existed when the attack started, the time it takes to jail/tombstone `X`% of the initial validator set will be greater than or equal to `(X * SlashMeterReplenishPeriod / SlashMeterReplenishFraction) - 2 * SlashMeterReplenishPeriod`

 Intuition: If jailings begin when the slash meter is full, then `SlashMeterReplenishFraction` of the provider validator set can be jailed immediately.
 The remaining jailings are only applied when the slash meter is positive in value, so the time it takes to jail the remaining `X - SlashMeterReplenishFraction` of the provider validator set is `(X - SlashMeterReplenishFraction) * SlashMeterReplenishPeriod / SlashMeterReplenishFraction`.
 However, the final validator could be jailed during the final replenishment period, with the meter being very small in value (causing it to go negative after jailing).
 So we subtract another `SlashMeterReplenishPeriod` term in the invariant to account for this.

 Note this invariant could be adjusted with different slash meter protocols, but the current scheme is the simplest to implement and understand.

-This invariant is useful because it allows us to reason about the time it takes to jail a certain percentage of the provider validator set from consumer initiated slash requests.
-For example, if `SlashMeterReplenishFraction` is set to 0.06, then it takes no less than 4 replenishment periods to jail 33% of the provider validator set on the Cosmos Hub.
+This invariant is useful because it allows us to reason about the time it takes to jail a certain percentage of the initial provider validator set from consumer initiated slash requests.
+For example, if `SlashMeterReplenishFraction` is set to 0.06, then it takes no less than 4 replenishment periods to jail 33% of the initial provider validator set on the Cosmos Hub.
 Note that as of writing this on 11/29/22, the Cosmos Hub does not have a validator with more than 6% of total voting power.

 Note also that 4 replenishment period is a worst case scenario that depends on well crafted attack timings.